Even after all this time, with all my experience I still have that mental chatter.

 When we can really learn and make friends with our body, listen to the messages that she is sending us, hear the foods and the care that she is crying out for, we can calm the mental chatter.

-We can ignore the voices that don’t belong to us, we can heal the relationships with food, body and soul.
+We can ignore the voices that don’t belong to us and we can heal the relationships with food, body and soul.